 When deploying your application over a LAN, there's nothing to get in your way.
 You can choose whatever connection type best suits your application's needs.
-However, if you need to rely on the Internet as your backbone, many things can go wrong-namely, firewalls.
+However, if you need to rely on the Internet as your backbone, there are many things that can go wrong-namely, fire-walls.

-DCOM isn't the most firewall-friendly protocol.
+DCOM is not the most firewall-friendly protocol.
 It requires opening multiple ports on a firewall.
-Most system administrators are wary of opening an entire range of ports (particularly those commonly recognized as DCOM ports) because it invites hackers to come knocking on the door.
+Most system administrators are weary of opening an entire range of ports because it invites hackers to come knocking on the door.
 Using TSocketConnection, the story improves somewhat.
 The firewall only needs one open port.
 However, the occasional system administrator will even refuse to do that on the grounds that this is a security breach.

-TWebConnection is similar to TSocketConnection in that it permits DataSnap traffic to be bundled up into valid HTTP traffic, and then uses the most open port in the world-the HTTP port (default port 80).
+TWebConnection is a TSocketConnection descendant that permits MIDAS traffic to be bundled up into valid HTTP traffic, which uses the most open port in the world-the HTTP port (default port 80).
 Actually, the component even supports SSL, so you can have secure communications.
 By doing this, all firewall issues are completely eliminated.
-After all, if a corporation doesn't allow HTTP traffic in or out, nothing can be done to communicate with them anyway.
+After all, if a corporation doesn't allow HTTP traffic in or out, there's nothing that can be done to communicate with them anyway.

-This bit of magic is accomplished by using the Borland-provided ISAPI extension that translates HTTP traffic into DataSnap traffic, and vice versa.
+This bit of magic is accomplished by using the Borland-provided ISAPI extension that translates HTTP traffic into MIDAS traffic, and vice versa.
 In this regard, the ISAPI DLL does the same work that ScktSrvr does for socket connections.
 The ISAPI extension httpsrvr.dll needs to be placed in a directory capable of executing code.
-For example, with IIS, the default location for this file would be in C:\Inetpub\Scripts.
+For example, with IIS4, the default location for this file would be in C:\Inetpub\Scripts.

 One more benefit of using TWebConnection is that it supports object pooling.
 Object pooling is used to spare the server the overhead of object creation every time a client connects to the server.
-Furthermore, the pooling mechanism in DataSnap allows for a maximum number of objects to be created.
+Furthermore, the pooling mechanism in MIDAS allows for a maximum number of objects to be created.
 After this maximum has been reached, an error will be sent to the client saying that the server is too busy to process this request.
-This is more flexible and scalable than just creating an arbitrary number of threads for every single client that wants to connect to the server.
+This is much more flexible than just creating an arbitrary number of threads for every single client that wants to connect to the server.